UX Freelancer’s Guide to Pricing, Estimating + Contracts

 - Anyone looking to become a freelancer or self-employed designer, User or consultant

-Joe Natoli has launched five successful online courses with Udemy on the topics of User Experience (UX) and User Interface (UI) Design, with more than 266,000+ students enrolled to date.
+Joe Natoli has launched five successful online courses with Udemy on the topics of User Experience (UX) and User Interface (UI) Design, with more than 300,000+ students enrolled to date across multiple platforms.

 Joe has been preaching and practicing the gospel of User Experience (UX) to Fortune 100, 500 and Government organizations for three decades.
-That work includes commercial industry leaders like Google Ventures, Kroll/Duff + Phelps, Broadridge, Conde Nast, Johns Hopkins, Mettler-Toledo, PHH Arval, SC Johnson and Wolters Kluwer, as well as government agencies like the National Science Foundation, National Institutes of Health and the Dept. of Homeland Security.
+That work includes commercial industry leaders like Facebook, Google, Kroll/Duff + Phelps, Broadridge, Conde Nast, Johns Hopkins, Mettler-Toledo, PHH Arval, SC Johnson and Wolters Kluwer, as well as government agencies like the National Science Foundation, National Institutes of Health, Dept. of Defense and the Dept. of Homeland Security.

 Joe devotes half of his practice to writing, coaching, and speaking.
 From guiding students at the beginning of their careers to integrating UX into the work of seasoned veteran developers and designers, he is immensely passionate about the inherent power of UX and design.